 Tuscan Herb Bread with fresh basil, thyme, rosemary, and oregano.
-Homemade flavorful Italian loaf bread without a bread machine.
+You can make homemade flavorful Italian loaf bread without a bread machine.

 Every time I eat this bread I am transported back to Tuscany.
 The farms, cobble stone streets, the beautiful language, and oh the amazing food!
 Window baskets overhanging with herbs or flowers, street markets filled with baked goods and fresh vegetables.
 I love how taste can evoke a memory, especially one as magical as Florence.